satyaGannapureddy/UMBC-DATA606-Capstone/docs/report.md

 # 6. Application of the Trained Model

 ##  Streamlit Web App
-To make the fraud detection system practical and easy to use, a real-time web application was developed using Streamlit.
+To make the fraud detection system practical and easy to use, a real time web application was developed using Streamlit.
 The application allows users to interact directly with the trained LLM + XGBoost model and receive instant predictions on whether a job posting is likely to be fraudulent.

 The app supports single job predictions through a user-friendly form interface.
 Users can enter key job-related information such as location, department, salary range, employment type, and the full job description text.
 Additional metadata fields like telecommuting status, presence of a company logo, and screening questions can also be selected.
 Once the user clicks the Predict button, the input text is preprocessed and converted into LLM embeddings, combined with encoded metadata, and passed to the trained XGBoost classifier.

-The model outputs both a binary classification (Fraudulent / Not Fraudulent) and a fraud probability score, giving users a clear and interpretable result rather than just a yes-or-no answer.
+The model outputs both a binary classification (Fraudulent / Not Fraudulent) and a fraud probability score, giving users a clear and interpretable result rather than just a yes or no answer.

 <img src="images/streamlit-1.png">

 After prediction, the application displays the result prominently, highlighting whether the job posting is considered fraudulent.
 A confidence score (fraud probability) is also shown, helping users understand how strongly the model believes in its prediction.
-The model configuration used for prediction—LLM embeddings (MiniLM-L6-v2) combined with XGBoost—is clearly mentioned for transparency.
+The model configuration used for prediction LLM embeddings (MiniLM-L6-v2) combined with XGBoost—is clearly mentioned for transparency.

 <img src="images/streamlit-2.png">